 - Am I complicit in that decision to order a bottle instead of a glass?

 - Is my current situation serving me at some deeper level?
-Are those cravings a subconscious replacement for something that’s missing in your life?
+Are those cravings a subconscious replacement for something that’s missing in my life?

 Making changes in our lives is really tough.
 There’s no doubt about it.
 Most of us are creatures of habit and even though we know that particular habit may not be serving us well, it can be a tough habit to break.
 Using someone else as an “excuse” is the easy way out.